ArthurGareginyan/my-custom-styles/readme.txt

 = Q. Does this plugin require modification to the theme? =
 A. Absolutely not.
 This plugin is added/configured entirely from the website's Admin section.

-= Q. It's not working.
-What could be wrong? =
-A. As with every plugin, it's possible that things don't work.
-The most common reason for this is that the plugin has a conflict with another plugin you're using.
-It's impossible to tell what could be wrong exactly, but if you post a support request in the plugin's support forum on WordPress.org, I'd be happy to give it a look and try to help out.
-Please include as much information as possible, including a link to your website where the problem can be seen.

 = Q. How does it work? =
 A. If you want to change the layout of your theme or plugin you should look for the element that you want to change.
 So first you should inspect your theme or plugin.